 TIPS:

-* If you put the Oreo balls in the freezer for a short time before dipping in chocolate, this helps keep the balls cold longer.
+* The Oreo Balls may be stored in the freezer for up to 1 week.* If you put the Oreo balls in the freezer for a short time before dipping in chocolate, this helps keep the balls cold longer.
 I also put the cookie sheets in the freezer first so they are really cold when I place the chocolate covered Oregon Truffle Balls onto the cookie sheet.

 Using one of the below methods, melt the chocolate chips: